gjermundgaraba/bjaanes.github.io/_posts/2016-01-24-smart-home-series-part-4-out-with-arduino-in-with-raspberry-pi.md

 All you need is a connector/interface for your system, which you plug all your Grove sensors into.

-They have connectors for Arduino (which I didn&#8217;t buy), Raspberry Pi (which I did buy), Beagle Board and many others.
+They have connectors for Arduino (which I didn't buy), Raspberry Pi (which I did buy), Beagle Board and many others.

-They have all kinds of sensors you can connect and work with, and it looks like there is very little stupid tinkering of hardware that needs to be done &#8211; which fits me right now.
+They have all kinds of sensors you can connect and work with, and it looks like there is very little stupid tinkering of hardware that needs to be done - which fits me right now.

 To get started, I ordered: